FAlmeida-switch/devops-24-25-1241906/CA1/README.md

 ### Development

-1.1 **Recursively copied the code contained inside the basic folder in Tutorial React.js and Spring Data REST Application into a new folder named `CA1`.
+Recursively copied the code contained inside the basic folder in Tutorial React.js and Spring Data REST Application into a new folder named `CA1`.
 I use the `-p` command to create `part1` inside the newly created folder and copied the original `pom.xml` file from the full application to the `part1` folder.
 I also removed `.gitignore` from the newly imported file and created a new one in gitignore.io with the following: `react, maven, gradle, node, intellij, java`.**